MarkLundager/AdventOfCode2024/README.md

 All files compiled with the flags: gcc -Wall -Werror -pedantic -g -o

 ## Time measurement (OBS)!!
 Unless step 2 is reverted, the measured time will not be accurate as it will include curl's retrieval from advent of code to local file.
 This takes around 4-5 seconds.
+However, data management is still taken into account as that is an essential part of solving each puzzle, but waiting for curl to load the data into a file "input.txt" is not, I think?
-When relevant, the individual time is calculated as total time subtracted by parts that only involve the the other part (naturally).
+When relevant, the individual time is calculated as total time subtracted by parts that only involve the the other part example:
+if total time is 100 seconds, handling data takes 80 sec, part 1 10 seconds, and part 2 20 seconds then:

+time: 120 s
+Time part 1: 90 s
+Time part 2: 80 s

+Sometimes further data modification is required for a different part, however that is still counter as that's part time.

 ## Result format
 The result is printed on the format below, if my solution could not calculate part 1 and 2 during the same run, individual times will be printed as well below total time. .